-UC= Number capabilities used in the organization's current Application environment
+UC=Number of capabilities utilized in the current Application environment

 TC= Number capabilities proposed in the organization's reference architecture (AR)

 For example, if 46 capabilities are implemented in the organization and there are 100 in AR, then the CRM factor should be 0.46.
 The metric should be measured at a specific time interval, e.g. once every quarter.
 In the long run, the number of possessed capabilities seek to level with the reference architecture and the indicator to level 1.